 You can find an extended version of this feature in Not On Your Telly, a collection of columns and features with an emphasis on ‘lost’ media.
 Not On Your Telly is available in paperback here or from the Kindle Store here.

 You can hear more about a more recently stage play that’s disappeared from history – the Ernest Hemingway musical Too Close To The Sun – in the edition of Looks Unfamiliar with Carrie Dunn here.
+There’s also a similar look at the stage production of When Harry Met Sally with Emma Burnell here.

 For more Curse Of The Daleks-related material, please visit the excellent The Space Museum here.